 Department of English and Linguistics

 College of Arts and Sciences

 Hardin Aasand, Chair

-Michael Stapleton, Graduate Program Director
+Lewis C. Roberts, Graduate Program Director

 Hao Sun, TENL Program Coordinator

 260-481-6841 Fax: 260-481-6985

 ipfw.edu/engl- Liberal Arts Building 145

 The graduate certificate in Teaching English as a New Language (TENL) prepares students for teaching English to speakers of other languages in a variety of learning venues world-wide.
-It is intended for students who are working toward a graduate degree in English as well as for practicing teachers who wish to meet state professional requirements for teaching English as a new language.
-Other potential audiences include individuals who plan to live and teach abroad, and wish to work obtain professional training.
-The obtained certificate will significantly enhance one's career opportunities overseas for English language teaching.
+It is intended for students who are working toward a graduate degree in English as well as for individuals who plan to live and teach abroad, and wish to obtain credentials and professional training in teaching English to speakers of other languages.
+The certificate will significantly enhance one's career opportunities overseas for English language teaching.